 Michal Wysokinski is a software engineer at Frameworks and Tools team making sure that Akamai is using only best tools for the job.
 He’s most recent work involves developing a framework for monitoring and testing Akamai’s vast CDN network of nearly 240 000 servers and creating a tool for alerting and live analysis based on microservices logs produced by Akamai’s internal cloud platform.

-Deployed.pl is a team of passionate software developers, testers, devops and consultants.
-Since 2011 we help our clients running and scaling their businesses.
-We grow constantly and are employing 15 people in 2018.
-We work in international, multi-cultural and diverse environments.
+Deployed.pl is a team of passionate software developers.
+Since 2011, we've been helping our clients to run and scale their businesses.
+With continuous growth, we now employ 24 people.
+What do we do?
+We work with international companies in multicultural and diverse environments.
 We are experts in Python and Django.
 We specialize in ReactJS as well.
 There's something uncommon about us, we actually do test our code, put an impact on quality in development process, write clean code and deploy frequently.
-We host Pykonik streaming, website website and provide sponsorship of Pykonik events.
+We host Pykonik streaming, website and provide sponsorship of Pykonik events.
 Come and say hello at deployed.pl.
 We are always looking for experienced Python/Django developers as well as fullstack developers, QA engineers and Systems administrators.
 Please don't hesitate to drop us an email on hello at deployed.pl Thanks to DEPLOYED there would be pizza waiting for attendees.